- Find a Cottage

 The property has been marketed by Wilderness Cottages for a number of years and is one of our most popular in the area.

-The house enjoys spectacular views from the kitchen and lounge over the Inner Sound of Raasay to Rona, Raasay and the Cuillin mountains on Skye.
-On a clear day the hills of Harris and the Outer Hebrides are visible.
-Its unrivalled position makes it a peaceful haven where you can relax, unwind and perhaps sample some of the coastal and mountain walks and great sea and trout fishing.
-There are beautiful sandy beaches a mile away at Sand and also at nearby Cuaig."
+The cottage’s unrivalled position makes it a peaceful haven where you can relax, unwind and perhaps sample some of the coastal and mountain walks and great sea and trout fishing.
+It enjoys spectacular views from the kitchen, lounge and bedrooms over the Inner Sound of Raasay to Rona, Raasay and the Cuillin mountains on Skye.
+On a clear day the mountain landscapes of the Outer Hebrides are visible.
+There are beautiful sandy beaches a mile away at Sand and also at nearby Cuaig.
 The croft is perfect for enjoying magnificent west coast sunsets or on a clear night, stargazing.

-The village of Applecross 8 miles away has two restaurants worth a visit, The Potting Shed and The Applecross Inn both serving locally caught fish.
+The village of Applecross itself has two restaurants especially worth a visit, The Potting Shed and The Applecross Inn both serving locally caught fish.
 Also at Applecross village is a local shop for the necessities with a Post Office and petrol pump and for coffee and cake there's the Flower Tunnel at the campsite.
 The larger village of Lochcarron is 28 miles and Inverness is 80 miles away.

 The Gaelic name for the area of Applecross is 'a Chomraich' which means 'The Sanctuary'.
 You will understand, immediately when you arrive, why it was given this name, as it is, without doubt, one of the most beautiful and remote wilderness areas on the west coast of Scotland, lying between the Scottish mainland mountain masses and the Isle of Skye.